 Heading to Australia this year?
 Travellers’ first point of call is often New South Wales’ capital, Sydney.
-Famed for its Opera House, beautiful beaches and busy city atmosphere, Sydney is where a lot of travellers finish and start their journeys – and many stay a bit longer to live and work.
+Famed for its Opera House, beautiful beaches and busy city atmosphere, Sydney is a where a lot of travellers finish and start their journeys – and many stay a bit longer to live and work.

 I wouldn’t recommend booking your entire Australia trip before you get out to the land Down Under – you’ll never know where you want to go and what you want to do, and you can generally find places to stay.
 But it’s definitely a great idea to book your hostel before arriving in Sydney.
 To make this easier for you, I’ve rounded up a list of some of the best hostels in Sydney: